Metalloid: Carbon

 Carbon is ordinarily classified as a nonmetal but has some metallic properties and is occasionally classified as a metalloid.
 Hexagonal graphitic carbon (graphite) is the most thermodynamically stable allotrope of carbon under ambient conditions.
 It has a lustrous appearance and is a fairly good electrical conductor.
 Graphite has a layered structure.
 Each layer consists of carbon atoms bonded to three other carbon atoms in a hexagonal lattice arrangement.
 The layers are stacked together and held loosely by van der Waals forces and delocalized valence electrons.

-Like a metal, the conductivity of graphite in the direction of its planes decreases as the temperature is raised; it has the electronic band structure of a semimetal.
+The electrical conductivity of graphite is high parallel to its planes (30 kS/cm at 25 °C), and decreases with increasing temperature, indicating semimetallic behaviour along that direction.
+Perpendicular to the planes, graphite behaves as a semiconductor: the conductivity is low (5 S/cm) but increases as the temperature rises.
 The allotropes of carbon, including graphite, can accept foreign atoms or compounds into their structures via substitution, intercalation, or doping.
-The resulting materials are referred to as "carbon alloys".
+The resulting materials are sometimes referred to as "carbon alloys".
 Carbon can form ionic salts, including a hydrogen sulfate, perchlorate, and nitrate (CX−.2HX, where X = HSO4, ClO4; and CNO.3HNO3).
 In organic chemistry, carbon can form complex cations – termed carbocations – in which the positive charge is on the carbon atom; examples are CH_{3}^{+} and CH_{5}^{+}, and their derivatives.

-Carbon is brittle, and behaves as a semiconductor in a direction perpendicular to its planes.
+Graphite is an established solid lubricant and behaves as a semiconductor in a direction perpendicular to its planes.
 Most of its chemistry is nonmetallic; it has a relatively high ionization energy and, compared to most metals, a relatively high electronegativity.
 Carbon can form anions such as C4− (methanide), C (acetylide), and C (sesquicarbide or allylenide), in compounds with metals of main groups 1–3, and with the lanthanides and actinides.
 Its oxide CO2 forms carbonic acid H2CO3.